dslmeinte/polyglot-emf/README.md

 * [Thread on the _Strumenta Community_ that spawned this](https://d.strumenta.community/t/polyglot-modeling-metamodeling-formats-and-frameworks/1071).
 * ["EMF.cloud"](https://www.eclipse.org/emfcloud/) is the umbrella project for components and technologies making the Eclipse Modeling Framework (EMF) and its benefits available in the web and cloud.
 	It makes mention of a "EMF-JSON Jackson mapper" component.
+* [MPS Interoperability](https://github.com/strumenta/mpsinterop) is a project by Strumenta (Federico Tomassetti) to access MPS models from outside MPS.
+	Exporting MPS models to EMF should improve interop even more.

+## Use cases

+Contributed by Federico Tomassetti:

+### Parsing and processing (short term)

+In the very short term, I see the need we have to combine a parser written in Kotlin with a processing stage written in Python.
+The parser is written using ANTLR and then we translate the parse tree to an AST implemented using Kotlin data classes and the [Kolasu framework](https://github.com/Strumenta/kolasu).
+To use the parser from a Python program we are just thinking of invoking the parser, make it output JSON and load such JSON from Python.

+Now, we can derive the meta model of our AST by examining the Kotlin data classes through reflection or parsing Kotlin code.
+Once we get this model we could serialize it in XMI or in a transposition of XMI to JSON.
+We could then load such a meta model in Python and generate classes.
+We could potentially do that using PyEcore, if I understood correctly.
+Ideally, we could also evolve PyEcore to use Python data classes, but this is not strictly necessary.
+To enable this scenario we would just need to have a mechanism that from our Kotlin data classes generate the meta model on XMI or JSON-XMI.

+Then we would need to translate also the actual AST instances (the model).
+At the moment we are serializing JSON and unserializing the JSON on the Python side.
+This JSON could be based on JSON-XMI instead of our own format.

+### Accessing Modelix from different languages (medium term)

+We have APIs to work with Modelix from Kotlin (and Java).
+However, it makes sense to work with models stored in Modelix from all sort of other languages, in particular from TypeScript.
+At the moment we can work with Modelix only using dynamic API.
+For example, if we have a concept Car we do not have a class Car, we just use the class Node and set properties specifying the name (e.g., “plate” or “year” or “color”).
+We do not have a class with methods such as “getPlate” or “setColor”.

+It could be useful to generate those classes.
+If we were exposing the meta model in some common format, like XMI, we may be able to reuse existing code generators, and then combine them with a runtime that's “Modelix-aware”.